 1. Relief from cramps

 Orgasms may relieve menstrual cramps.
 Menstrual cramps are a result of your uterus contracting to release its lining.
-When you have an orgasm, the muscles of your uterus also contract.
-Then they release.
+When you have an orgasm, the muscles of your uterus also contract and then release.
 That release should bring some relief from period cramps.

 Sex also triggers the release of chemicals called endorphins, which make you feel good.
 Plus, engaging in sexual activity occupies your mind, which may help take it off your menstrual discomfort.